What is clutter? Any item that does not serve a valid purpose.

 We may feel ashamed that we set out to do something and didn’t follow through.

 We may feel sad that we don’t have room in our schedules or budgets to do everything we want.

-It simply means we have decided that something else in our current season of life is more important.
+But when we don’t meet a decluttering deadline, all that means is something else in our current season of life is more important.

-In the future as our lives ease up, we hope to have the mental energy to read more.
+In the future as my life ease up, I hope to have time to do things like reading for pleasure.
 When that happens, the bookstores will be waiting.

-In the meantime, instead of being taunted by all those titles staring at us from the bookshelf, let’s donate them to the library, and put that shelf to better use!
-Create a more functional mail-sorting station, or finally get your kids’ coloring books off the kitchen table.
+In the meantime, instead of being taunted by all those titles staring at me from the bookshelf, I will donate them to the library, and put that shelf to better use!
+Maybe I will create a more functional mail-sorting station?